Street Names in Cusco: What Do They Mean?

 Stories Behind the Names: A Closer Look

-The Siete Angelitos Street has a painting under a roof of the old mansion by order of Blas de Bobadilla, a resident of the area.
+Siete Angelitos Street owes its name to a painting of seven angels found on the roof of an old mansion, commissioned by Blas de Bobadilla, a local resident of the era.

 How Cusco’s Street Names Reflect Inca and Colonial Heritage